cozy-creator/huracan/README.md

 - events are batched before writing to pulsar

 ## Use
+Ensure config.yaml is located in root directory of this project.
+Most of the CLI options are not currently working.
+Also ensure that all API keys, etc are configured in config.yaml.

- - Extract: `cargo run -- --config-path ./config.yaml --print-config extract`
+- Extract: cargo run -- extract
     Pulls for object changes via SUI RPC and pushes into Pulsar

- - Transform: `cargo run -- --config-path ./config.yaml --print-config transform`
+- Transform: cargo run -- transform
     Reads from Pulsar, enriches with object data via SUI RPC and pushes into Pulsar

- - Load: `cargo run -- --config-path ./config.yaml --print-config load`
+- Load: cargo run -- load
     Reads from Pulsar and writes to Mongo

 ## Development